It’s hard not to relax in one of Australia’s most laidback towns. Experience the unmistakable vibe, and stunning beauty, of NSW’s Byron Bay.

 There’s no shortage of good food to be found in Byron Bay – whether it’s kombucha and free range eggs at Bayleaf Cafe, burgers and milkshakes at Top Shop (join the locals and eat on the grass) or tacos and tequila at Miss Margarita.
 But some of the best food is found before you even arrive at the town centre.

 Your first stop should be The Farm Byron Bay, home to Three Blue Ducks restaurant and produce store.
 Dine in for a lunch of pork rack, beetroot and stone fruit sauce (there’s a “Ducklings” menu for the kids), pick up picnic supplies and head for the fields or, at the weekend, head out to the BBQ area for an Argentine style spit roast.
 Children will love the many farm based activities on offer, too (check the website for school holiday workshops).

 Further along Ewingsdale Road, 3km out of Byron, is 100 Mile Table.
-Located in the Arts and Industry Estate, it’s here you’re likely to find yourself sharing a communal table with a local fashion designer or artist enjoying a coffee and toastie.
+Located in the Arts and Industry Estate, it’s here you’re likely to find yourself dining alongside local fashion designer or artist enjoying a coffee and toastie.

 What to do

 The 3.7km Cape Byron Walking Track is one of the best ways to appreciate the area’s natural beauty.
 The loop can be joined from numerous places, but make sure you don’t miss Wategos Beach.
 From there, it’s a sleep climb (or a short taxi ride) up to Cape Byron Lighthouse, the most easterly point of the Australian mainland, where the panoramic view is likely to reveal a frolicking pod of dolphins or a migrating whale.